LearnOnDemandSystems/docs/guides/idl2/markdown-user-guide.md

   > `!VIDEO[text to display](url)`

 - **Replacement Token:** used to replace text in lab instructions with a variable that is unknown at the time of authoring the lab instructions.
 These variables may not be generated or created until the lab is launched by the student.
-These can include usernames, user first name, user last name, running lab instance ID number, etc. To apply a Replacement Token, in the parameter value field, simply enter `&commat;lab`, and the press the period key.
+These can include usernames, user first name, user last name, running lab instance ID number, etc. To apply a Replacement Token, in the parameter value field, simply enter "&commat;lab", and the press the period key.
 The moment you type the period you will be presented with all available replacement tokens for your lab.

   > | Replacement token           |                                          |
   > | --------------------------- | ---------------------------------------- |